InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

 In case a vendor has declared flexibility for a purpose and there is no legal basis restriction signal it must always apply the default legal basis under which the purpose was registered aside from being registered as flexible.
 That means if a vendor declared a purpose as legitimate interest and also declared that purpose as flexible it may not apply a "consent" signal without a legal basis restriction signal to require consent.

 ### How does the CMP handle a globally-scoped TC string?

+_**__By July 1st 2021, CMPs must update their configuration so that they no longer make use of global scope.
+Therefore CMPs must only read or write TC Strings in a service-specific context on the website that the user has visited and the CMP user interface must no longer make any reference to global scope consent.
+From Sept 1st 2021, Global Scope strings will be considered invalid.__**_

  When configured to use globally-scoped TC Strings CMPs must not overwrite any of the consent or legitimate interest signals found in an existing TC String.
 Therefore CMPs must do the following: